Prajwalgowda8660/Prajwalgowda8660/README.md

 ---

-### 📸 Phytodetector (Research Paper: Plant Disease Identification using CNNs)
+### 🏫 College Management System (Nov 2023 – Mar 2024)
-- Co-authored research paper on plant disease detection.
+- Designed and implemented a centralized platform for academic and administrative management.
-- Used Convolutional Neural Networks (CNNs) for classification.
+- Integrated MySQL for seamless data interaction between faculty and administration.
-- Achieved reliable results for early disease identification.
+- Improved usability, accessibility, and data management efficiency for institutional operations.

 ---